nluo/boolean-picker/README.md

 ```

-object: the original object
+* `object`: the original object

-boolMap: the boolMap is where you want to define which key you want boolean-picker to convert the key
+* `boolMap`: the boolMap is where you want to define which key you want boolean-picker to convert the key

-options: options is where you provide the custom true and false values, e.g. {trues: ['true', 'yes'], falses: ['false', 'no']}
+* `options`: options is where you provide the custom true and false values, e.g. {trues: ['true', 'yes'], falses: ['false', 'no']}

 Require and use it:
 ```